By Curt Harrington

 Personal creator trademark(s) ownership has liability because the owner of a trademark is considered the determiner of quality of the goods and services provided under the trademark.
 Trademark can include (generally going from broad to narrow) a name, a logo (preferably without words), logo with words, geometric shapes, pictures and un-registered rights in trade dress or palming off, to name a few.
 A good trademark can increase in value to the point it can become a major asset.
 It may preferably be held within a separate corporate entity.
 An LLC is often preferred since it enables pass-thru treatment for sale of the trademark, and enables capital gains on sale to flow directly into the pocket of the entrepreneur.

 A patent does not typically have an associated liability to the owner of the patent.
 The patent is enforced by stopping people from manufacturing and stopping a product normally is not associated with product liability.
 A creator that keeps title to the patent also keeps the potential for capital gains on direct sale.
-Both patents and trademarks can be used to create increased capital gains on sale, and can be used as security where a business or separate line of business is sold in exchange for time payments, income stream payments, or other types of delayed completion.
+Both patents and trademarks can be used to create other advantages such as used as security where a business or separate line of business is sold in exchange for time payments, income stream payments, or other types of delayed completion.

 Insurance can be important for a number of reasons.
 In some states, for some business entities, under-capitalization can be an excuse to pierce the corporate veil.
 Since the operating entity has the highest liability, any cash capitalization represents risk of cash loss.
 Some non-cash capitalization can be lost through forced sale should the main operating entity have a judgement against it.
 Where specialized machinery is important, if it is forced to be sold for pennies on the dollar and later replaced, the capital replacement cost will be only a fraction of the cost of re-starting the business.
 Program files, customizations, leasing new premises, and training are only a few of the additional costs.
 Anything in a replacement business that is in common with the prior business is one more data point that connects the new business as being but a continuation of the old business.